Acknowledging Those That Came Before…

 Acknowledging Black Women

-I would like to acknowledge black women, who have always been at the forefront of showing up for all women while doing the work that is so often unappreciated and inadequately compensated, if at all.
+I would like to acknowledge black women, who have always been at the forefront of showing up for all women and people while doing the work that is so often unappreciated and forgotten by those of us who benefit from their leadership.
 They work tirelessly speaking out against the inequities that exist in our society.
-Always working toward their liberation and the liberation of all marginalized people.
-They have done so much to provide me with the privilege of having a life I would not have if it were not for their leadership and sacrifices.
-Their resilience and ability to thrive in a society built on white supremacy continues to inspire me.
-My goal is to learn and teach anti- black racism and how to advocate for black liberation, which will inevitably help us all.
-I hope that we can provide black women with some much-needed rest, show up for them, and continue the work toward racial equity in healthcare and an end to food apartheid.
+Always working toward the liberation of all marginalized people.
+They have done so much to provide me with the privilege of having a life I would not have if it were not for their leadership and painful sacrifices.
+Their resilience and ability to thrive in a society built on white supremacy will never stop inspiring me.
+Now more than ever, we need to provide them the time to rest, reflect, and feel supported mentally, physically, and spiritually to advance Black Liberation.

 LatinX, latinas, consegeria para mamas latinas, counseling for latina moms, mothers support groups, body image concerns